Murder of Lai Ying Xin: Disappearance and murder

 Updates of the investigative process revealed that all the four alleged kidnappers were known to the victim, as they had gone to or used to attend the same school as Lai.
-According to Lai's mother Chia Siew Peh, her daughter had reportedly rejected the confession of one of the kidnappers, who reportedly had a crush on her, and it was speculated that the kidnapper and his friends had acted out of revenge and abducted Lai before murdering her.
+According to Lai's mother Chia Siew Peh, her daughter had reportedly rejected the advances of one of the kidnappers, who reportedly had a crush on her, and it was speculated that the kidnapper and his friends had acted out of revenge and abducted Lai before murdering her.

 On 25 September 2008, ten days after their arrest, the four youths - 16-year-old Wong Soon Heng, 22-year-old Teh Kim Hong, 17-year-old Leong Soon Long and 16-year-old Wong Kah Wai - were officially charged with two counts - one for kidnapping and one for murder - in relation to the death of Lai Ying Xin.
 Given the fact that except for Teh, the rest were all confirmed to be underaged, Malaysian law decreed that any minors convicted of murder should not be given the mandatory death penalty but to be imprisoned indefinitely at the Sultan's pleasure on state level.
 The court proceedings were delayed at several points of time due to the need to complete the forensic report or DNA testing, and the four accused had at one point accused the policemen for mistreating them while in remand.
 The case was eventually transferred to the High Court of Johor for trial hearing on a date to be decided.

 Through the case of Lai's killing, which made headlines nationwide in Malaysia, the increasing cases of youngsters, including minors below 18 committing crimes, sparked major concern from the public and authorities alike, and there were also discussions on the need to educate children on the right path to avoid them becoming juvenile criminals at a tender age.